fairandsmart/right-consent/_docs/101-getting-started-with-right-consents-guide.md

 This operation can also be done by calling the API providing a specific consent collect JSON.
 If you are admin or operator you can create transactions for another endusers but as a simple user, you can ony generate transaction for yourself.

 The generated context JSON can then serve as a basis for integration in existing target applications.
 Some parts of that context could be made variables depending on the integration needs.
-Here is a minimal
+Here is a minimal version of a context:

 {% highlight json %}
 {
   "subject":"testuser",
-  "updatable":true,
-  "validity":"P6M",
-  "language":"en",
-  "origin":"WEBFORM",
-  "confirmation":"NONE",
   "layoutData":{
     "type":"layout",
-    "existingElementsVisible":true,
-    "acceptAllVisible":false,
-    "footerOnTop":false,
-    "cancelVisible":false,
-    "validityVisible":true,
     "elements":["processing.001"],
     "orientation":"VERTICAL",
-    "info":"information.001",
-    "includeIFrameResizer":false
+    "info":"information.001"
   }
 }
 {% endhighlight %}

-//TODO Add a function to display the consent context in json

 ## Integrate a simple consent collect scenario with curl